dodorare/crossbow/README.md

 ## Documentation

-To learn how to run an example project on your own, build, test, and start using `crossbow` - read [our documentation](./docs/README.md).
+To learn how to run an example project on your own, build, test, and start using `crossbow` - read our full documentation [here](./docs/README.md).

+If you want learn more about `crossbundle` we recommend you to start from [here](./crossbundle/cli/README.md).

 ## Project structure